allegheny-college-sandbox/cmpsc-100-fall-2020-week-0/.ipynb_checkpoints/README-checkpoint.md

 <div class="alert alert-block alert-danger">
     <p><strong>While we may use this server to store code, <u>you</u> are responsible for using GitHub as your main backup.</strong></p>
-    <p>While I back this server up on a regular basis, I cannot guarantee that I'll the ability to restory up-to-the-minute data for your work.</p>
+    <p>While I back this server up on a regular basis, I cannot guarantee that I'll have the ability to restore up-to-the-minute data for your work.</p>
     <p>Remember: to err is human; to back up your work is divine.</p>
 </div>